-Around quarter of a million people are expected to attend and listen to approximately 380 speakers.
+Around a quarter of a million people are expected to attend and listen to approximately 380-400 speakers.

 Some Helpful Tips for people attending JLF 2017

 Must attend sessions : Identify in advance what session(s) you want to attend and make sure you get a seat at least twenty minutes in advance.
-The Ruskin Bond session began at 1110 hrs and the seats were full much earlier, people quietly stood and listened to him as he recollected his childhood experiences and regaled many with his wit and humour.
+Be clear in your choices or risk the chance of not getting to listen to your favourite speaker.

 Registration : Online registration is the easiest and simplest.
 You just have to collect your badge from Tent No. 1 if you have already registered online.
-If you haven’t, then a 100 rupee expense will get you a badge and pass from Tent No. 2.
+If you haven’t, then a 200 charge will get you a pass on the spot.
+Tent No. 2.
 For delegates and other people Tent No. 3 shall do the needful.
 The volunteers are well informed and very helpful; I was pleased to interact with them.
 They shall be happy to clear your doubts and present any help when required.

 Evening parties : Although there are many parties to attend and afterparties too; they are all mostly by invitation.
 There’s a musical evening every day at Clark’s Amer, after the sessions are over.
-The Rambagh Palace is a venue for most private parties but you need to call up influential people and get invited!
+The Rambagh Palace is a venue for most private parties but you need to get an invite to attend them!

 Fashion : It is time to bring out your burberry trench coats and trendy woollens not only to blend with the fashionable crowds but also to keep the cold at bay.
-The weather is pretty chilly in Jaipur right now.
-Oh and bearded men are swooned upon (I can’t ignore the ladies).
+The weather is pretty chilly in Jaipur at the time of the JLF.
+Oh, and bearded men are swooned upon (I can’t ignore the ladies).

 Toilets & conveniences : Although there is a toilet near the café, it was full even with the limited crowd in the morning.
 I found another one which is kind of hidden near the Front Lawns and is cleaner and better.
 (Shhh)